David Cook thinking about robots David Cook

 Batteries sizes (left to right): N, AAA, AA, 9 V

 The nominal voltage is 1.2 V, but I find a factory-fresh battery hovers at around 1.35 V after recharge.
-This will likely decline after multiple recharges, to settle at 1.2 V.
+This will likely decline after multiple recharges.

-Compare this to a 9 V rechargeable battery that can supply 150 mAh.
+Compare this to a 9 V rechargeable battery that can supply 150 mAh (but has 6× the voltage).
 A AAA-size NiMH battery can supply slightly less than double (700 mAh) the N-size capacity at the same voltage.

-You'll find that total battery power capacity (watt hours) improves with size, because more of the battery's dimensions and mass is dedicated to the chemicals that "create" the electricity and less to the container packaging and electrical delivery mechanism.
+You'll find that total battery power capacity (watt hours) improves with size, because more of the battery’s dimensions and mass is dedicated to the chemicals that “pump” the electricity and less to the container packaging.

 So, the N size is appropriate where you must save space and mass, at the expense of capacity per mass or volume.